Jubatian/rrpge-spec/specs/kcall.rst

 Unsupported functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When calling an unsupported function (that is the first parameter is some value not listed in this specification) the kernel is normally required to terminate the application.
+When calling an unsupported function (that is the imm6 operand of JSV is some value not listed in this specification) the kernel is normally required to terminate the application.